ibm-cloud-docs/containers/cs_health.md

    </tr>
    <tr>
    <td><code>Route</code></td>
    <td>When the check type is <code>HTTP</code>, enter the path that is requested from the HTTP server.
-This value is typically the metrics path for the server that is running on all of the worker nodes.</td>
+This value is typically the metrics path for the server that runs on all of the worker nodes.</td>
    </tr>
    <tr>
    <td><code>Enabled</code></td>